garthable/Terminal-Sweeper/README.markdown

 # Mine Sweeper Solver Prototype
-This is currently a project that im working on for fun and to gain experience with C++.
+This is currently a casual project that im currently working on to gain experience with C++.
 The goal of this project is to create an algorithm that can solve mine sweeper on expert difficulty 45% of the time as fast as possible.
 Currently it can solve 42.66% of expert games with seeds 0-9999 in 55 seconds meaning it can solve the average game from this set in 5.5 milliseconds.
 ## Planned Fixes and Improvements in rewrite:
 - I will reimplement being able to actually play minesweeper in the rewrite.
 - In my rewrite I have already improved this algorithm by implementing a minesweeper strategy shown in this [article](https://minesweepergame.com/strategy/patterns.php) which results in less calls to an expensive function.